svanellewee/peculiar-computing/content/posts/bootstrap-a-linux.md

 ---
-title: "Creating a minimal environment to bootstrap Linux Kernel"
+title: "Creating a minimal environment to bootstrap the Linux Kernel"
 date: 2019-01-03T21:42:31+02:00
 draft: true
 ---

-# Creating a minimal environment to bootstrap the Linux Kernel.

 ## Intro
 Here are some notes for creating a very minimal test environment for the linux kernel.
 This version will re-use the host operating system's kernel to get things going.
 Follow-up posts will compile the kernel and initial ramdisk from scratch.

-# Assumptions
+## Assumptions
 - We're using an Ubuntu 16.04 as our host machine.
 It comes with almost all the applications we need to build the virtual disk and machine.
 (We'll also be "borrowing" the host's kernel and init ram disk files.)
 - Qemu will be used as the virtualisation software.
 - For simplicity a BIOS based architecture will be assumed.

-# Method
+## Method
 To summarize here's the steps that we'd be following:

 - create a virtual disk